My husband teases me because I try to plan everything. From vacations to tomorrow's breakfast, I'm always making notes, lists and schedules.

 Every investing plan will need some tweaking as you go along.
 You might even need to make substantial changes if something major and unexpected should happen with your finances or in your personal life.
 And here again is where technology can be awesome.
 Use those robo advisors to monitor the health of your portfolio!

 Still, make sure to perform an audit of your investing portfolio once a year at the very least and make any necessary changes.
-You can also hire a financial planner like Facet Wealth to keep your finances on track.

 Although things inevitably come up, the best thing you can do for your financial future is to create a plan and stick to it as best as you can.

 Good luck and happy investing!